a-liebhardt/luzerner-rollenspieltage/README.md

     $ npm install --only=dev

+Next you have to add a `./private` folder.
+Then place all static files in a final folder structure inside of it.
+Those files and folders won't show up in GitHub but will be in the deployment process, too.

-Last on root ./ you have to create a secrets.json and add key/value couples for development as well as for production like this:
+Last on root `./` you have to create a `secrets.json` and add key/value couples for development as well as for production like this:

     {
       "replacements": {